 This is a tricky matter to address, being in a higher hierarchy doesn’t always mean having leadership skills, some people are born with them and some need some training.
 Every manager or person in charge of a team needs to master their leadership skills.
 One way to do so is to have your employees evaluate their managers by filling out an employee engagement survey anonymously so they can measure engagement and see what they need to improve.

 Nowadays employees are way more focused on having professional development opportunities and this plays a big part in their decision-making when it comes to searching for a job or staying in one.
 A way to help them develop their careers is to establish a budget to get some outside training, like conferences and courses on subjects of their interests.
 Another successful employee engagement strategy is to establish mentorship programs where managers take on apprentices or even let people see what people in other departments do for a few days.

 Also, when a position opens up, let your employees know first, have an internal job board so people can know when something they’re interested in opens up so they can apply first, rather than seeking for every position to be fulfilled by someone new.

 You may think that a high paycheck is enough to have an engaged workforce, but that’s not what employee engagement is about.
 Of course, a competitive salary is important, but a good organizational culture and a benefits package are also something employees care about, even when you can’t meet their salary expectations, a good benefits package and strong company mission can attract and retain top talent and have your people happier than with just offering more money.

 Compare your benefits package with those of other companies and check if yours is competitive enough.
-It’s always a good idea to go the extra mile here and consider a retirement plan, medical insurance, or paid parental leave.
+It’s always a good idea to go the extra mile here and consider a retirement plan, life insurance, medical insurance, or paid parental leave.
 Helping your employees save money is something they’ll appreciate and feel grateful for, resulting in more engagement towards their employer.